 Well, first of all, I wouldn't hold my breath for the media, advertisers and the porn industry to change.
 I'm not so sure that is going to happen anytime soon.

 Don't believe the lies.
 Chances are you are basing your actions on lies rather than truth.
 If you are like most women, you have been told (either directly or indirectly) that your worth is rooted in your appearance.
-That is an absolute lie.
-It's not that pretty and girly things are bad (like make-up, attractive appropriate clothing and a stylish haircut)... it's that those pretty things are not who we are.
+And that, sweet girls, is an absolute lie.
+It's not that pretty and girly things are bad, it's that those pretty things are not who we are.
 We are all made in Gods image.
 Every single one of us.
 Do you know what that means?
-I am beautiful, so are YOU, because we are daughters of the King and we were made in His image.
+I am beautiful and so are YOU.
+We are daughters of the King and we were made in His image.
 Take a moment and let that sink in.
 You are perfectly perfect and what He wants you to be.
 Your value is not in your breasts, hips, hair, lips, eye color, skin tone or stomach muscles.

 I can be confident.
 You can be confident.
 We can all be confident.
 We can walk through this world with heads and hearts held high as daughters of the King.
 Daughters who are messy and broken.
 With Him, we are transformed into beautiful simply because we are His.
 Understand your identity in Him and the beauty and freedom He bestows on us and the love He extends to us.